Running For: Council

 I ask for your vote because my experience as a banker, engineer, and lawyer will serve the School and its alumni as we work to restore the tuition free system, and revive our brand.

 Thanks to hard work of so many alumni, including fellow Constitution Committee members Doug Sharrott and Jim Liubicich, the Cooper Union Alumni Association is poised to become a more vibrant and financially independent organization.
-I will work to nurture and grow this network.
-I will be your voice on the council.
+I will follow in their footsteps and work tirelessly for the common good.

 Free Cooper Union!

 Ron has a master’s and a bachelor’s degree in chemical engineering from Cooper Union as well as a J.D. from Fordham University School of Law.
+He has begun preparatory classwork that will ultimately lead to a graduate degree in immunology as well.
 His first degree was a bachelor’s in finance from Rensselaer Polytechnic Institute.
 The toughest challenge by far was Cooper Union — he remains indebted to Professors Stock, Okorafor, and Brazinsky for all they taught him and awed by his classmates, who have gone on to do remarkable things.

 Ron worked as a financial analyst on Wall Street early in his career, and as chemist and engineer for several years before attending law school.
 He now works as patent lawyer at a premier intellectual property law firm, where he advocates on behalf of a variety of clients faced with complex legal, financial, and scientific issues.
 He hopes to use those same skills on the alumni council.